- Views of Mount Shinmoe, an active volcano, from the peak of Mount Karakuni

 At Miike, another crater lake in the Kirishima area, you can camp by the lake and spend the day kayaking and fishing.
 The lake attracts wild birds like the ruddy kingfisher and Mandarin duck, making it popular among birdwatchers.

 Mount Takachiho-no-Mine, in the southern part of Kirishima, is a revered site in Japanese mythology.
 It is believed to be where the Ninigi no Mikoto—grandson of the sun deity Amaterasu—descended to Earth from heaven and established Japan’s imperial bloodline.
 Ninigi is enshrined in crimson-red Kirishima-jingu Shrine, at the foot of the mountain.
-The original shrine was built in 540, but over the centuries, volcanic eruptions and fire have destroyed it several times.
+The original shrine was built in 540, but over the centuries, volcanic eruptions and fires destroyed it several times.
 You can visit the original shrine’s ruins at Furumiya Ato, where ceremonies such as taiko drum, kagura dance and fire festivals are still held.
-The current shrine was built elsewhere in 1715 and is surrounded by ancient cedar trees up to eight centuries old.
+The current shrine was rebuilt in a different location in 1715 and is surrounded by ancient cedar trees up to eight centuries old.

 Kirishima has plenty of attractions for hikers in each of the four seasons.
 Some of the highlights are the ponds in Ebino Highland, Mount Karakuni, Lake Onamiike and Mount Takachiho-no-Mine.